Douglas DC-8: Production and testing

-On August 21, 1961, a Douglas DC-8 broke the sound barrier at Mach 1.012 (660 mph/1,062 km/h) while in a controlled dive through 41088 ft and maintained that speed for 16 seconds.
-The flight was to collect data on a new leading-edge design for the wing, and, while doing so, the DC-8 became the first civilian jet – and the first jet airliner – to make a supersonic flight.
+On August 21, 1961, a DC-8-43 broke the sound barrier at Mach 1.012 (668 mph/1,075 km/h) while in a controlled dive through 41088 ft and maintained that speed for 16 seconds.
+The flight was to collect data on a new leading edge design for the wing, and, while doing so, the DC-8-43 became the first civilian jet – and the first jet airliner – to make a supersonic flight.
 The aircraft was DC-8-43 registered as CF-CPG, later delivered to Canadian Pacific Air Lines.
-The aircraft, crewed by Captain William Magruder, First Officer Paul Patten, Flight Engineer Joseph Tomich and Flight Test Engineer Richard Edwards, took off from Edwards Air Force Base in California and was accompanied to altitude by a F-104 Starfighter supersonic chase aircraft flown by Chuck Yeager.
+The aircraft, crewed by Captain William Magruder, First Officer Paul Patten, Flight Engineer Joseph Tomich and Flight Test Engineer Richard Edwards, took off from Edwards Air Force Base in California and was accompanied to altitude by a Lockheed F-104A-10-LO Starfighter supersonic chase aircraft flown by Chuck Yeager and one North American F-100 Super Sabre also supersonic.

 Entry into service

 On September 18, 1959, the DC-8 entered service with Delta Air Lines and United Airlines.
 According to the Delta Air Lines website, the air carrier was the first to operate the DC-8 in scheduled passenger service.
-By March 1960, Douglas had reached its planned production rate of eight DC-8s a month.
-Despite a large number of DC-8 early models available, all used the same basic airframe, differing only in engines, weights and details; in contrast, the rival Boeing 707 range offered several fuselage lengths and two wingspans: the original 144 ft 707-120, a 135 ft version that sacrificed space to gain longer range, and the stretched 707-320, which at 153 ft overall had 10 ft more cabin space than the DC-8.
-Douglas' refusal to offer different fuselage sizes made it less adaptable and forced Delta and United to look elsewhere for short to medium range types.
-Delta ordered Convair 880s, and United chose the newly developed short-fuselage 707-020.
+By March 1960, Douglas had reached its planned production rate of eight DC-8s per month.
+Despite a large number of DC-8 early models being available, all used the same basic airframe, differing only in engines, weights and details; in contrast, the rival Boeing 707 range offered several fuselage lengths and two wingspans: the original 144 ft 707-120, a 135 ft version that sacrificed space to gain longer range, and the stretched 707-320, which at 153 ft overall had 10 ft more cabin space than the DC-8.

+Douglas' refusal to offer different fuselage sizes made it less adaptable and compelled airlines such as Delta and United to look elsewhere for short to medium range types.
+Delta ordered Convair 880s while United chose the newly developed short-fuselage 707-020.
 United prevailed on Boeing to rename the new variant the Boeing 720 in case the public thought they were dissatisfied with the DC-8.
 Pan Am never reordered the DC-8 and Douglas gradually lost market share to Boeing.
-In 1962, DC-8 sales dropped to just 26, followed by 21 in 1963 and 14 in 1964; many were for the Jet Trader rather than the more-prestigious passenger versions.
+In 1962, DC-8 sales dropped to just 26 aircraft that year, followed by 21 in 1963 and 14 in 1964; many of these later deliveries were of the Jet Trader model rather than the more-prestigious passenger versions.
 In 1967, Douglas merged with McDonnell Aircraft, becoming McDonnell Douglas.